Forecasting synchrotron spectral parameters with QUIJOTE-MFI2 in combination with Planck and WMAP: Simulated data

 After smoothing and downgrading, the maps are multiplied by the survey masks appropriate to the QUIJOTE observations.
 For the wide survey forecasts we adopt the QUIJOTE default mask \citep{mfiwidesurvey}, which excludes areas contaminated by satellite signals, instrumental systematics near the North Celestial Pole, and noisy regions at low declinations.
 For the deep-field forecasts, we apply masks corresponding to the three QUIJOTE cosmological fields, which target low SNR regions optimised for cosmological analyses.
 In both cases, the mask is applied to all frequency maps, ensuring that forecasts across all surveys are consistently restricted to a common sky area (see Section \ref{sec:results_map} for a visualisation of the masked regions).
 A full description of the surveys is provided in the next section.

-Finally, systematic effects such as colour correction, calibration uncertainties and beam errors are not taken into account in this analysis.
-Although these factors may influence the results, this forecast serves as an initial assessment focused on the impact of instrumental sensitivity and resolution on the estimation of polarised synchrotron.
+Finally, systematic effects such as colour correction, calibration uncertainties and beam errors are not included in this analysis.
+This forecast therefore provides an initial assessment focused on the impact of instrumental sensitivity and angular resolution on the estimation of polarised synchrotron emission.
+The QUIJOTE instrument bandpasses are well characterised: the average colour corrections for the MFI bands are of the order of a few per cent, with uncertainties well below 1\%, and are thus expected to have a negligible impact on the inferred parameters.

+In the brightest regions of the sky, calibration uncertainty is expected to be the dominant systematic; for QUIJOTE, it is at the $\sim$5\% level, largely driven by uncertainties in the calibration source models \citep{mfiwidesurvey}.
+Since spectral curvature can only be constrained in these bright regions with the current sensitivity and sky coverage, unmodelled calibration uncertainties may lead to a modest underestimation of the errors on the recovered curvature parameter.

+However, most of the remaining sky, corresponding to fainter, noise-dominated regions, is largely unaffected by these calibration errors.
+A detailed study of instrumental systematics is planned for future work.

-\subsection{Survey Datasets and Frequency Coverage}
+\subsection{Survey datasets and frequency coverage}

 This forecast focuses on the QUIJOTE-MFI2 instrument.
 In order to quantify the improvement in low-frequency polarisation measurements provided by MFI2, we compare its performance with publicly available datasets.
 Specifically, we consider WMAP \citep{2013ApJS..208...20B}, \textit{Planck} \citep{2020AA...641A...1P}, as well as the first QUIJOTE instrument, QUIJOTE-MFI \citep{mfiwidesurvey}.
 It is important to note that the sensitivity and frequency coverage of these higher-frequency datasets determine the extent to which MFI2 can improve the estimation of the synchrotron and CMB components.